Philipkarl25/census-income-classification/README.md

 ROC-AUC: 0.92

+## Key Findings

+- XGBoost achieved the highest predictive performance with an Accuracy of 87% and ROC-AUC of 0.92.
+- Ensemble methods (XGBoost and Random Forest) consistently outperformed individual learners.
+- Education level, age, hours worked per week, and occupation showed strong predictive influence on income classification.
+- The project demonstrates the effectiveness of boosting algorithms for structured tabular data.

 ## ROC Curve Comparison
 ![ROC Curve](https://github.com/Philipkarl25/census-income-classification/blob/main/roc_curve.png)

+## Conclusion

+This project successfully developed and compared seven machine learning models for income classification using the Adult Census dataset.
+Among all models evaluated, XGBoost achieved the best overall performance with an Accuracy of 87% and ROC-AUC of 0.92.

+The results demonstrate that ensemble learning techniques are highly effective for structured tabular datasets and can provide valuable insights into socioeconomic income prediction problems.

+Future work will focus on hyperparameter optimization, model explainability using SHAP, deployment through Streamlit, and production-ready machine learning pipelines.

 ## Future Improvements
 - Hyperparameter tuning
 - SHAP explainability
 - Deployment
 - Cross-validation